See all chapters of A Guide to Solvency II.

 EU-US

-1. Group supervision.
-The agreement allows reinsurance groups operating in each others’ market to be subject to worldwide prudential insurance group oversight only by the home supervisors.
+- Group supervision.
+The agreement allows reinsurance groups operating in each other’s market to be subject to worldwide prudential insurance group oversight only by the home supervisor.
 Essentially, this precludes EU insurance supervisors from applying Solvency II group-level solvency and capital standards to US insurance groups.

 UK-US

-In 2018, the UK and the US entered into an arrangement very similar in effect to the EU-US Covered Agreement.
+In 2018, the UK and the US entered into an arrangement very similar in effect to the EU-US Bilateral Agreement (UK-US Bilateral Agreement).231

 UK-Switzerland